di-unipi-socc/FogDirSim/gui/README.md

 This is a GUI to use FogDirSimulator (a.k.a.
 Fog Director Simulator).
 It is inspired by Fog Director but it does not include many of the features of the FogDirSimulator yet.

 ## !!
 NONE OF THE API CALLS IS ACTUALLY EXECUTED.
-THESE PART OF THE REPO ONLY CONTAINS PLAIN HTML FILES.
+THIS PART OF THE REPO ONLY CONTAINS PLAIN HTML FILES.

 ## Screenshots (Mock-ups)